 Patch Acceptance Process

-- Read the Bazel governance plan.
+- Read the Bazel Contribution policy.

 - Ensure you’ve signed a Contributor License Agreement.

 - Work with the reviewer to complete a code review.
 For each change, create a new commit and push it to make changes to your pull request.
-If the review takes too long (e.g. reviewer is unresponsive), please also send an email to firstname.lastname@example.org.
+If the review takes too long (e.g. reviewer is unresponsive), send an email to firstname.lastname@example.org.

 After internal submission, the patch is exported as a Git commit, at which point the GitHub pull request is closed.
 All final changes are attributed to you.